davidknezic/git-mirror/README.md

 # git-mirror

-> Mirror a repository periodically from one remote to another.
+> Mirror a git repository periodically from one remote to another.

 ## Usage